Achievable logoAchievable logo

 Altitude adaptations

-At elevations above 3,900 feet (1,200 meters), the body initiates physiological adjustments to compensate for reduced oxygen availability.
+At elevations above 3,900 feet (1,200 meters), your body makes physiological adjustments to compensate for reduced oxygen availability.

 Acute altitude responses: